 Radius jig: Belt grinder radius jig.zip

 PDF plans: These are plans for the attachments, tables, & jigs, which are available for free.
 They can be viewed on your browser or downloaded.
-The plans for the rest of the belt grinder and the platen attachment are available for purchase here.
+The plans for the rest of the belt grinder and the platen attachment are available for purchase here (they are in the same format as the plans below).

 Sources for parts: I recommend buying as many of the parts & materials as possible locally, but here are links to some parts that I used and/or recommend using on the build.
 Most of these parts are also available on eBay, but I chose not to link them here as eBay listings tend to change frequently.
 For a full parts list with sizes & quantities, refer to the plans.